millerjem/air-gapped/terraform/README.md

 the `public` subnet.
 This in effect creates a set of nodes that are completly decoupled from the internet.

-In the `public` subnet a `jumpbox` bastion is launched in the public subnet.
-A `user_data` script is created for the `jumpbox` which configures yum repos and then downloads a set of packages from them to cache.
-It then creates a local repo from those cached packages and serves the out to the private subnet.
-A docker registry is also configured on the `jumpbox`.
+In the public subnet, a jumpbox or bastion is created and Terraform remotely executes to configures bastion system and downloads a set of packages.
+The Terraform automation is acapable of create a local container registry fto serve the private subnet.

-In the `private` subnet, the `bootstrap` node is launched as well as an ELB to sit infront of the `bootstrap`.
-On all the `bootstrap` instance a `user_data` script is created that disables all existing yum repos, and installs a single repo that points to the jumpbox.
-This allows dependancies of the bundled packages in `konvoy` to be resolved automatically, but it also requires that the `jumpbox` and the cluster nodes use the same version of centos.
+In the private subnet, a cluster bootstrap node is created and disables all existing yum repos, and installs a single repo that points to the jumpbox.
+This allows dependancies of the bundled packages in konvoy to be resolved automatically, but it also requires that the jumpbox and the cluster nodes use the same version of centos.

 ## Known issues and workarounds
 To connect to the bootstrap node, use shh-add to cache the ssh key defined in variables.tf

 ```bash
 ssh-add -D && ssh-add ./airgap-ssh.pem
 ```